-Moroccan Students between the ages of 15 to 18 are invited to create original videos (up to three minutes ‘3min0s’ in length) that illustrate a concept or theory in the life sciences, physics or mathematics.
+Students ages 15 to 18 from Moroccan high schools are invited to create original videos (up to three minutes in length) that illustrate a concept or theory in the life sciences, physics or mathematics.
 The applications will be pre- selected by a team from Scientific Morocco Association before being judged by an honorable jury composed of scientists and science communicators.
-The submissions will be judged on the students’ ability to communicate complex scientific topic in the most engaging, illuminating and imaginative ways.
+The submissions will be judged on the students’ ability to communicate complex scientific topics in the most engaging, illuminating and imaginative ways.
 Unlike the previous editions, this year’s competition requires a mandatory experiment, demonstration or a simulation within the video application.

 Reflecting the rigors of the actual academic research, the Race2space contest incorporates an aspect of peer review; each applicant must rate the applications of 5 others.

 For more information, including competition rules, go to: www.race2space.ma.